 Many people will tell you that you never look back on life and remember the time you spent in the office, or the time you got up early to fold up all the washing, and especially not the time you spent all day watching whatever must-see television series was on at the time.
 It’s the time spent outside that we remember.
 And it’s so true.
 Even as an adult, it is the time spent outside in the fresh air, the views and the experiences that being outside lead to are what I remember more than anything else.

 One Hour Outside was born the moment that I spat my tea across the meeting room at Ordnance Survey headquarters just about a year ago.
 I did my best not to spit my tea out, you understand, but I’m not sure I managed it, I may have dribbled a little.
-I’d gone to meet the team at Ordnance Survey and was listening to a presentation on their GetOutside project, a campaign to encourage the people of Great Britain to spend more time outside, for which I am now a very proud champion.
+I’d gone to meet the team at Ordnance Survey and was listening to a presentation on their GetOutside project, a campaign to encourage the people of Great Britain to spend more time outside, for which I am now a very proud champion, and have been for four years.

 The tea spitting was all down to some research Ordnance Survey shared.
 Did you know that a quarter of people in the UK feel that a 15-minute walk is too far and they will take the car instead?
 Wow.
 Fifteen minutes is too long?
 If the shop is more than half a mile away people get in the car to get milk or bread or eggs?
 I couldn’t believe what I was hearing.
 15-minutes is nothing, walking for 15-minutes doesn’t take a great deal of effort, even in the rain.
 But no, this research showed that people are so used to being inside – using online delivery or jumping in the car – that 15-minutes had become something of an upper limit to many.